shindeyash11/visualizations/README.md

-# visualizations
+# VISUALIZATIONS
 This repository consists of majority of my visualization projects designed using Tableau, Flourish, R, and Datawrapper

-# Visualizations for Acquisition by Microsoft Corp.
+# VISUALIZATION FOR ACQUISITION BY MICROSOFT CORP.
 #SCATTER PLOT, TREE DIAGRAM, BAR CHART, TABLE (FLOURISH, DATAWRAPPER)

 First web consists of Microsoft's Company Acquisition history visualizations.
 I have taken data from Wikipedia.